 This warranty extends to the original purchaser of the product warranted hereunder and to each transferee owner of the product during the term of the warranty and applies to products purchased and located in the United States and Canada.
 Products must be purchased in the country where service is requested.
-If the product or one of its component parts contains a defect or malfunction during the full warranty period after a reasonable number of attempts by the warrantor to remedy the defect or malfunction, the owner is entitled to either a refund or replacement of the product or its component part or parts.
+If the product or one of its component parts contains a defect or malfunction during the full warranty period after a reasonable number of attempts by the warrantor to remedy the defect or malfunction, the owner is entitled to either a refund or replacement of the product or its component parts.
 Replacement of a component part includes its free installation, except as specified under the limited warranty.
-Under the terms of this warranty, service must be performed by a factory authorized Viking Range, LLC service agent or representative.
+Under the terms of this warranty, service must be performed by a factory authorized Viking Range Corporation service agent or representative.
 Service will be provided during normal business hours, and labor performed at overtime or premium rates shall not be covered by this warranty.
-Owner shall be responsible for proper installation, providing reasonable and necessary maintenance, providing proof of purchase upon request, and making the appliance reasonably accessible for service.
-The return of the Owner Registration Card so that Viking Range, LLC can contact you should any question of safety arise which could affect you.
+Owner shall be responsible for proper installation, providing reasonable and necessalty maintenance, providing proof of purchase upon request, and making the appliance reasonable and necessible for service.
+The return of the Owner Registration Card is not a condition of warranty coverage.
+You should, however, return the Owner Registration Card so that Viking Range Corporation can contact you should any question of safety arise which could affect you.